MarkRobitaille/COMP3040A2/README.md

     * List Item 2
     * List Item 3
     ```
-7. To create any nested lists, add a tab at the front of the bullet you're adding.
+7. To create any nested lists, add a tab at the front of the bullet you are adding.
     ```
     * List Item 1
         * Inner List Item 1